If you find yourself in need of debt help, you are not alone.

 #3.
 Enter into a debt management plan.

-Credit counselling agencies help to negotiate your debts – on your behalf – with your creditors.
+Credit counselling agencies will, for a fee, help to negotiate your debts – on your behalf – with your creditors.
 You’ll still end up paying the entire amount of the debt owed, but if successful, your creditors may agree to reduce or eliminate the interest rate and/or give you more time to repay the debt in full.
 So how does it work?
 You pay your credit counsellor, and your credit counsellor pays your creditors.

 #4.
 Negotiate settlement of your debts.